althafvly/ih8sn/README.md

 - If your device isn't available in the list then follow below steps to create ih8sn config for your device.
 - If your model has spaces, then it must be replaced with underscore.
+- If your device isn't available in the list and you don't create ih8sn config for it, default config (system/etc/props.conf) will be used.

 ### Configure props.conf for your device.